Go Pet Go • Pet Relocation FAQs

 What happens when it’s not a non-stop flight?

-What documentation and preparation do I need to transport my pet in the US and abroad?
+What documentation do I need to transport my pet?

 Do I need to provide a special crate for transportation?